Timinator2000/Algorithm_X/04 - your turn/01 - mrs knuth part I.md

 print the schedule
 ```

-If you run into trouble, review the previous sections and I think you will find everythig you need.
+If you run into trouble, review the previous sections in this playground and I think you will find everythig you need.
 Now that Mrs. Knuth is ready to go, let's look at a few other puzzles you are already fully prepared to solve!